 Plants are the perfect finishing touches for any and every room in your home.
-While it might be challenging to find the right vessels to fit your décor, don’t let that deter you.
-It’s so easy to create custom flower pots that are just your style with a little patience and some craft paint.
-Here’s everything you need to know to make these yourself!Continue to 2 of 6 below.
+While it might be challenging to find the right vessels to fit your decor, don’t let that deter you.
+It's easy to learn how to paint terracotta pots for a unique look.
+It’s so easy to create custom flower pots that are just your style with a little patience and some thicker, bold opaque or thinned out, delicate craft or acrylic paint and you're ready to get started.
+Here’s everything you need to know to make these pieces of art yourself.

 As tempting as it is to go into this project with a childish sense of wonder, it’s not the best way.
 We promise.
 You’ll want to pull some inspiration, figure out what colors you want to use, and think about what you want to paint on each pot before you get started.
 Also, keep in mind that a nice tight color palette helps to tie the whole look together.